Qiskit/qiskit/docs/migration_guides/opflow_migration.rst

     (for example, :class:`~qiskit.algorithms.time_evolvers.TrotterQRTE`\).

-    In a similar manner, the :class:`~qiskit.opflow.evolutions.MatrixEvolution` class performs evolution by classical matrix exponentiation, constructing a circuit with :class:`~UnitaryGate`\s or :class:`~HamiltonianGate`\s containing the exponentiation of the operator.
+    In a similar manner, the :class:`~qiskit.opflow.evolutions.MatrixEvolution` class performs evolution by classical matrix exponentiation, constructing a circuit with :class:`.UnitaryGate`\s or :class:`.HamiltonianGate`\s containing the exponentiation of the operator.
-    This class is no longer necessary, as the :class:`~HamiltonianGate`\s can be directly handled by the algorithms.
+    This class is no longer necessary, as the :class:`.HamiltonianGate`\s can be directly handled by the algorithms.

 Trotterizations
 ~~~~~~~~~~~~~~~